AxonIQ/reference-guide/axon-framework/monitoring/tracing.md

 ## OpenTracing <a id="opentracing"></a>

 OpenTracing is deprecated.
-Axon Framework still provides support for this through the OpenTracing extension.
-For this, you can use [the OpenTracing extension to Axon Framework](../../extensions/tracing.md).
+If necessary, you can use [the OpenTracing extension to Axon Framework](../../extensions/tracing.md).
-The functionality of the extensions is rather limited compared to OpenTelemetry since it does not use the `SpanFactory` abstraction, but uses interceptors.
+The functionality of the extension is rather limited compared to the OpenTelemetry integration, so using that if possible is preferred.

 ## Logging <a id="logging"></a>